You are here: Home > Croatia > Holiday Ideas > Guided Tour 07 - Croatia, Slovenia, Montenegro, Albania & Macedonia

 About Guided Tour 07 - Croatia, Slovenia, Montenegro, Albania & Macedonia

-A grand tour of what formerly constituted Yugoslavia.
-The itinerary includes stunning scenery, historic sights, unique national parks and an insight into these now very different countries.
+A grand tour of much of what formerly constituted Yugoslavia; includes stunning scenery, historic sights, national parks and a modern insight.

 Activity code: GAT 07